ligolang/ligo/gitlab-pages/docs/reference/big_map.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Big_map.of_list bindings` returns a big map from the
+The call `of_list bindings` returns a big map from the pairs of
-      pairs of key/value in the list `bindings`.
-Note: Use `Big_map.literal` instead if using a literal list.
+    key/value in the list `bindings`.
+Note: Use `literal` instead if using a literal list.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Big_map.of_list(bindings)` returns a big map from the
+The call `of_list(bindings)` returns a big map from the pairs of
-      pairs of key/value in the list `bindings`.
-Note: Use `Big_map.literal` instead if using a literal list.
+    key/value in the list `bindings`.
+Note: Use `literal` instead if using a literal list.

 </Syntax>